Haptigation-Student-Project/Documentation/docs/General Info/data-processing.md

 The email distributor is programmed in a way so the newsletter addresses you directly instead of all of the distributor members at once.

-For detailed information check out our [Github](https://github.com/Haptigation-Student-Project/Google-Apps-Script).
-There everything is explained in detail.
+For more information check out the detailed [Documentation](https://haptigation-student-project.github.io/Documentation/docs/category/google-apps-script).
+There everything is explained in precisely.

 Your **survey data** is processed manually.

-We take our time and see for trends and ideas by hand.
+We take our time and see whether we can find any opinion trends or ideas from you by hand.

-No AI will see what intel you gave us anonymously.
+No AI will see what informations you gave us anonymously.